 Lawmakers from Iraq's biggest bloc resign amid impasse

-BAGHDAD (AP) — Dozens of lawmakers who make up the biggest bloc in Iraq's parliament resigned on Sunday amid a prolonged political impasse, plunging the divided nation into political uncertainty.
+Dozens of lawmakers who make up the biggest bloc in Iraq's parliament resigned Sunday amid a prolonged political impasse, plunging the divided nation into political uncertainty.

-The 73 lawmakers from powerful Shiite cleric Muqtada al-Sadr’s bloc submitted their resignation based on his request, to protest a persisting political deadlock eight months after general elections were held.
+The 73 lawmakers from powerful Shiite cleric Muqtada Sadr’s bloc submitted their resignation based on his request, to protest a persisting political deadlock eight months after general elections were held.

 Parliament Speaker Mohammed Halbousi accepted their resignation.